amr11mahmoud/DesignPatterns/README.md

 The Singleton design pattern is a creational design pattern that ensures the existence of only one instance of a class in an application.
 It restricts the instantiation of a class to a single object, providing global access to that object.

-Here's a brief overview of the Singleton design pattern:

 Intent:
 The Singleton pattern aims to control the instantiation process of a class and guarantee that only one instance of the class exists throughout the application.